-NOTE: Students must also meet the guidelines defined in the UIS campus grade policy information (Grades Acceptable Toward Master's Degrees) provided on page 117 in the Academic Information for Master's Degree Students section of this catalog.
-Departmental grading policies are enhancements/clarifications to the UIS campus policy, not replacements of the UIS campus grading policy.
+NOTE: Students also should refer to the campus policy on Grades Acceptable Toward Master's Degrees, which is in the Academic Information for Master's Degree Students section of this catalog.

 Communication and Library Skills

 Oral and written communication skills are practiced and evaluated in most EDL courses.
 Satisfactory completion of the master's closure activities fulfills the UIS communication skills requirement.
 Completion of EDL 505 Introduction to Research or EDL 541 Educational Research Methods satisfies the library skills requirement.